 Narrated Tariq ibn Shihab: Prophet صلی اللہ علیہ وسلم said: Friday prayer in congregation is necessary duty for every Muslim, with four exceptions; slave, woman, boy, sick person.
 (Abu Dawud)

-However, it is important to note that those who are exempted from attending Friday prayer should still perform Dhuhr (noon) prayer as alternative, as it serves as substitute for Friday prayer.
+However, it is important to note that those who are exempted from attending Friday prayer should still perform Dhuhr (noon) prayer as an alternative, as it serves as a substitute for Friday prayer.

 Timing of Friday Prayer

 Understanding specific times for performing Friday prayer is paramount for devout Muslims, as it ensures observance following Islamic teachings.
-Friday prayer is performed in place of regular Dhuhr (noon) prayer.
-This means that Friday prayer begins shortly after sun reaches zenith, typically around midday.
-This is opinion of majority of scholars.
+Friday prayer is performed in place of the regular Dhuhr (noon) prayer.
+This means that Friday prayer begins shortly after the sun reaches zenith, typically around midday.
+This is the opinion of the majority of scholars.

-However, it is permissible to perform that prayer just before sun passes meridian in case there is need for that, like in extremely hot weather and there is no shadow to take shelter in, or when people want to set out for Jihad before or around meridian time.
-Evidence of the two practices is from below hadiths:
+However, it is permissible to perform that prayer just before the sun passes the meridian in case there is a need for that, like in extremely hot weather and there is no shadow to take shelter in, or when people want to set out for Jihad before or around meridian time.
+Evidence of the two practices is from the following hadiths:

 Salamah ibn al-Akwa‘ (may Allah be pleased with him) who was amongst those who had given pledge of allegiance to Prophet beneath Tree, reported: We used to perform Friday prayer with Messenger of Allah (may Allah’s peace and blessings be upon him) and leave at time when walls had no shadow for us to take shelter in.